Understanding Food Cravings: 6 Key Reasons Explained

 What cravings are telling you?

-Normally people see a food craving as bad.
+Typically, people see a food craving as bad.

-They try to manage, control and diet their way around cravings.
+They try to manage, control, and diet their way around cravings.

 Instead, you must see cravings as valid signals from your body and mind.
 Learning to listen to cravings is the key to freedom.